AdaCore/training_material/courses/ada_essentials/quiz/genericity_private_type/quiz.rst

 .. container:: animate

-    A. Can always check a n access for :ada:`null`
+    A. Can always check an access for :ada:`null`
     B. :ada:`T1` is incomplete, so we don't know its size
     C. Comparison of private types is allowed
     D. We do not know if :ada:`T2` allows math